-Each student completed an E-portfolio and put together a Digital Story 21 of the E-Portfolios/Digital stories were posted online http://www.ive.cuny.edu/cyap/e-portfolio.php.
-Students learned how to use Microsoft Word, PowerPoint, Movie Maker, how to conduct research using the internet and how to build an e-portfolio.
+Each student completed an E-portfolio and created a Digital Story 21 of the E-Portfolios/Digital stories were posted online http://www.ive.cuny.edu/cyap/e-portfolio.php.
+Students learned how to use Microsoft Word, PowerPoint, Movie Maker, and learned how to conduct research using the internet and build an e-portfolio.

 Green CUNY Young Adult Program

-The Green CUNY Young Adult Program, funded by the New York State Department of Labor, was based on the successful CYAP program.
+The Green CUNY Young Adult Program (Green CYAP), funded by the New York State Department of Labor, was based on the successful CYAP program.
 Two components were added: a “green-awareness” piece focused on urban agriculture and the National Work Readiness Credential.

-KCC Green CYAP offered training in Food Service Operations.
-Training included a focus on hospitality and customer services.
-The program was composed of college coursework, workshops and lectures that focused on workplace readiness, customer service and business operations.
+KCC Green CYAP offered training in Food Service Operations and included a focus on hospitality and customer services.
+The program was composed of college coursework, workshops and lectures that focused on workplace readiness, and customer service and business operations.
 Hands-on experience was further enhanced through internships and with virtual simulations that gave students an insider’s look on how a particular business operates.

-The training also exposed young adults, 18-24 years old, to concepts of sustainability related to urban agriculture and entrepreneurship.
+The training also exposed young adults, 18 to 24 years old, to concepts of sustainability related to urban agriculture and entrepreneurship.
 Weekly class topics enhanced their understanding of organic food, carbon footprint, recycling, composting, and other strategies for sustainable living.
 Participants are able to connect what they learn in the classroom with real world experience through field trips to local farms and community gardens.

 Brooklyn FoodWorks Initiative